Does this test have other names?

 If you have abnormally high levels of AST, you might have:

-Extremely high levels of AST may mean you have a disease like viral hepatitis, liver
+Extremely high levels of AST may mean you have a disease, such as viral hepatitis,

 How is this test done?